 Managed 37 Bit (Format: H10302)

-Customer can authorize a provider/ partner such as J O’Brien to purchase (and manage) on customer’s behalf.
+The customer can authorize a provider/ partner such as J O’Brien to purchase (and manage) on the customer’s behalf.

 - Card number start and stop range: HID controls the numbers generated for each order.